magento/architecture/design-documents/promises.md

 ### Why?
-Service contracts in the future will often be executed in an asynchronous manner and it's time to introduce a standard Promise to Magento for asynchronous operations to employ.
+Service contracts in the future will often be executed in an asynchronous manner and it's time to introduce a standard Future to Magento for asynchronous operations to employ.
 Also operations like sending HTTP requests can be easily performed asynchronously since cUrl multi can be utilized to send requests asynchronously.
 ### Requirements